HomeEnvironmentHow To Recycle Glasses: 6 Options You Probably Did Not Know

 Replace Your Lenses

-Organizations like the Lens and Vision Aid Overseas program by Kodak and the Recycle for Sight program by Lions Clubs of America offer owners of old lenses and glasses the ability to donate locally with the results to be seen, quite literally, in the farthest reaches of the planet.
+Organizations like Vision Action (formerly Vision Aid Overseas) program by Kodak and the Recycle for Sight program by Lions Clubs International of America offer owners of old lenses and glasses the ability to donate locally, with results that are seen, quite literally, in the farthest reaches of the planet.

 Theaters or Kids: Play Dress-Up!